Mik3Tab/Mik3Tab/README.md

 - 👋 Hi, I’m @Mik3Tab.
 - 👀 I’m interested in full stack web development.
-- 🌱 I’m currently learning Javascript, React.js!
+- 🌱 I’m doing a bootcamp in The Bridge.
+Currently im currently learning HTML, CSS, Javascript, Angular & React.js!

 <!--- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... --->